 - Are any toxic chemicals or undesirable practices used in the manufacture of the product which could lead to contamination of the product and/or detrimental effects on the environment and workers making the product?

 - Has a company demonstrated a good faith effort to be transparent with customers about potentially harmful chemicals in their products?

 By asking these questions, we can make better informed choices for ourselves and the environment.
 And, if enough of us switch to eco-friendly shaving products, the impact would be significant.

 So, what next?
-If you’re ready to find out about some good ways to get rid of hair, check out this round up of Alternatives to Toxic Shaving Products.
-If you want to know what to look for on labels, head on over to Certifications for Non-Toxic Shaving Products.
-And, if you want to get straight to the goods, check out Companies to Consider for Non-Toxic Shaving Products or reviews for Razors, Shaving Brushes, Shaving Cream, and Shaving Oil.
+If you want to know what to look for on labels, head on over to Certifications for Shaving Products.
+If you want to get straight to the goods, check out Companies to Consider for Eco-friendly Shaving Products or reviews for razors, shaving brushes, shaving cream, and shaving oil.